Read the Introduction to Greece

 Some principal ports and main routes tourists take to get to the Mediterranean, Aegean, and Ionian destinations are:

-• Piraeus, the port of Athens—the ideal starting point to the Cyclades (Naxos, Mykonos, Santorini, Paros, Ios, etc.).
+- Piraeus, the port of Athens—the ideal starting point to the Cyclades (Naxos, Mykonos, Santorini, Paros, Ios, etc.).
 Here you can also catch a ferry to the Saronic (Aegina, Hydra) and the Dodecanese (Rhodes, Kos) islands.
 Finally, there is a regular ferry route between Piraeus and Heraklion, Crete.

-• You can sail to the North Aegean islands of Thasos, Limnos, and some others from Kavala, in East Macedonia and Thrace.
+- You can sail to the North Aegean islands of Thasos, Limnos, and some others from Kavala, in East Macedonia and Thrace.

-• Furthermore, get to the Sporades (Skiathos, Skopelos, and Alonissos) in a few hours from Volos, in Thessaly
+- Furthermore, get to the Sporades (Skiathos, Skopelos, and Alonissos) in a few hours from Volos, in Thessaly

-• Finally, Igoumenitsa—in Thesprotia, Epirus—is the principal ferry and cruise port in the Ionian Sea.
+- Finally, Igoumenitsa—in Thesprotia, Epirus—is the principal ferry and cruise port in the Ionian Sea.
 From there, you can get to Corfu and Paxos, even Venice, Bari, and Ancona in Italy.
-To travel to the southern Ionian IslandsIthaki, Kefalonia, and Zakynthos—Nidri (Lefkada), Astakos (Xiromero), or Kyllini (Peloponnese) harbors should suit you better.
+To travel to the southern Ionian Islands—Ithaki, Kefalonia, and Zakynthos—Nidri (Lefkada), Astakos (Xiromero), or Kyllini (Peloponnese) harbors should suit you better.

-Exploring Greece by Car—Is it Worth?
+Exploring Greece by Car—Is It Worth It?

 For further information, insights, and tips for your Greek tour, check out the rest of our Greece guide or refer to the travel blog.
 Lastly, feel free to drop us a message if you need assistance.